Jaynagar–Patna Intercity Express

 The Jaynagar–Patna Intercity Express is an Intercity train belonging to East Central Railway zone that runs between Patna Junction and Jaynagar in India.
 It is currently being operated with 15549/15550 train numbers on a weekly basis.

 Service

-The 15549/Jayanagar Patna Intercity Express has an average speed of 29 km/hr and covers 244 km in 8h 30m.
-The 15550/Patna Jaynagar Intercity Express has an average speed of 32 km/hr and covers 244 km in 7h 30m.
+The 15549/Jayanagar Patna Intercity Express has an average speed of 29 km/h and covers 244 km in 8h 30m.
+The 15550/Patna Jaynagar Intercity Express has an average speed of 32 km/h and covers 244 km in 7h 30m.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard ICF rakes with max speed of 110 kmph.
+The train has standard ICF rakes with a maximum speed of 110 km/h.
 The train consists of 11 coaches: